michalk-k/pgdump_splitter/README.md

 `-- PostgreSQL database dump complete`\
 `-- Name: some_string; Type: some_string; Schema: some_string;`\
 `-- Data for Name: some_string; Type: some_string; Schema: some_string;`

+The utility is not designed to accommodate databases with object names containing space characters.
+The utility relies on metadata extracted from comments in SQL dumps to identify database objects.
+Regrettably, the accuracy of these metadata often suffers when object names include spaces, thereby rendering proper data segmentation impossible.

 # Usage
 `pgdump_splitter {options} -f {dump_file}`\